jakubnawacki/WordPress_Site/README.md

 # WordPress_Site

-My first personal webiste abou inveting in cryptocurrencies.
+My first personal webiste about inveting in cryptocurrencies.
 Also my first advanture with Wordpress way of creating website.